davetremblay/Marathon/README.md

 * n is the note value
 * d is the place for dots
 * x/y is the tuplet space (it must be two integers separated by "/")
-* Each note must be separated by a space
+* Each note must be separated by a space or dash ("-") for tied notes

 You can then choose a morph value and a number of repetitions, and then the program will export the completed MIDI track as "marathon_out.mid".

 ## Installation
 You need to install [python-midi](python-midi).
 Then, just type

 ```console
 $ python Marathon.py